All Public Use Policies

 - 10.Assignment/Subleasing.
-The LESSEE may assign or sublet the whole or any part of the Leasehold, or allow third-party use thereof, but only with the OWNER’s prior written consent.
-In the event that the LESSEE desires to do so, LESSEE will provide written notice to the OWNER.
-Upon receipt of such notice, the OWNER shall, within thirty (30) days, consent or disapprove of same.
+The LESSEE may assign or sublet the whole or any part of the Leasehold, or allow third-party use thereof, but only with the LESSOR’s prior written consent.
+In the event that the LESSEE desires to do so, LESSEE will provide written notice to the LESSOR.
+Upon receipt of such notice, the LESSOR shall, within thirty (30) days, consent or disapprove of same.

 - 11.Indemnification and Liability.
-The LESSEE agrees to defend, indemnify and save the OWNER harmless from any and all liability, loss, injury, claim or damage to or of any person or property arising out of the LESSEE’s use of the Leasehold, unless caused by the fault or negligence of the OWNER or its agents; indemnify and save the OWNER harmless from all injury, loss, claim or damages, including reasonable attorneys’ fees, to or of any person or property anywhere occasioned by any omission, fault or neglect or other misconduct of LESSEE, or acting expressly or impliedly at LESSEE’s direction, or occasioned by virtue of LESSEE’s activity at the Leasehold.
+The LESSEE agrees to (i) defend, indemnify and save the LESSOR harmless from any and all liability, loss, injury, claim or damage to or of any person or property arising out of the LESSEE's or LESSEE'S sub-tenants or assigns use of the Leasehold, unless caused by the fault or negligence of the LESSOR or its agents; and (ii) indemnify and save the LESSOR harmless from all injury, loss, claim or damages, including reasonable attorneys' fees, to or of any person or property anywhere occasioned by any omission, fault or neglect or other misconduct of LESSEE or LESSEE'S sub-tenants or assigns, or acting expressly or impliedly at LESSEE'S direction, or occasioned directly or indirectly by virtue of LESSEE'S activity at the Leasehold.

-- 12.Default.
-In the event that the LESSEE shall default in the payment of any installation of rent, or the LESSEE shall default in the observance or performance of any other of the LESSEE’s covenants, agreements or obligations hereunder, and such default shall not be corrected within thirty (30) days after written notice thereof, the OWNER shall have the right thereafter, while the default continues, to reenter and take complete possession of the Leasehold, to declare the term of this Lease to be ended and to remove the LESSEE’s personal property, without prejudice to any remedies which might otherwise be used for arrears of rent or other default.
-The LESSEE shall indemnify the OWNER against all loss of rent which the OWNER may incur by reason of such termination during the residue of the term.
+- 12.Termination by Lessor.
+In addition to the right of LESSOR to terminate the Lease following an Annual Review as set forth in Paragraph 8, above, the LESSOR shall have the independent right to terminate the Lease in the event that the LESSEE shall default in the payment of rent or in the observance of performance of any other of the LESSEE'S covenants, agreements or obligations hereunder and such default shall not be corrected within thirty (30) days after written notice thereof.
+In such event, the LESSOR shall have the right, while the default continues, to reenter and take complete possession of the Leasehold, to declare the term of this Lease to be ended and to remove the LESSEE'S equipment and other personal property, without prejudice to any remedies which might otherwise be used for arrears of rent or other default.
+The LESSEE shall indemnify the LESSOR against all costs of undertaking same or which LESSOR may incur by reason of such termination during the residue of the term.

 - 13.Notice.
-Any notice from the OWNER to the LESSEE relating to the Leasehold or to the occupancy thereof shall be deemed to have been duly served if mailed to _______________________, Post Office Box _______, _________________, Massachusetts ______ by registered or certified mail, return receipt requested, postage prepaid, addressed to the LESSEE.
-Any notice from the LESSEE to the OWNER relating to the Leasehold or to the occupancy thereof shall be deemed to have been duly served if mailed to Post Office Box 2057, Edgartown, Massachusetts 02539 by registered or certified mail, return receipt requested, postage prepaid, addressed to the OWNER.
+Any notice from the LESSOR to the LESSEE relating to the Leasehold or to the occupancy thereof shall be deemed to have been duly served if mailed to the address of LESSEE set forth in Paragraph 1, by regular mail, or sent by electronic mail addressed to LESSEE at _________________@_________________.
+Any notice from the LESSEE to the LESSOR relating to the Leasehold or to the occupancy thereof shall be deemed to have been duly served if mailed to the LESSOR at Post Office Box 2057, Edgartown, Massachusetts 02539 or sent by electronic mail, addressed to LESSEE at firstname.lastname@example.org

 - 15.Insurance.
-The OWNER recommends that the LESSEE maintain, with respect to the Leasehold, comprehensive public liability insurance, worker’s liability insurance (if necessary) and personal property damage insurance insuring the LESSEE.
-The OWNER shall have no obligation to procure and maintain such insurance on behalf of the LESSEE.
+The LESSOR recommends that the LESSEE maintain, with respect to the Leasehold, comprehensive public liability insurance, worker’s liability insurance (if necessary) and personal property damage insurance insuring the LESSEE.
+The LESSOR shall have no obligation to procure and maintain such insurance on behalf of the LESSEE.

-IN WITNESS WHEREOF, the OWNER and LESSEE have hereunto set their hands and seals this _____ day of ________________, _______.
+IN WITNESS WHEREOF, the LESSOR and LESSEE have hereunto set their hands and seals this _____ day of ________________, _______.